SilasStokes/silasstokes.github.io/docs/_posts/2024-03-03-pass-multiple-quick-action-objects-into-macos-shortcuts-with-python.md

 ])
 ```

-Now to get input into shortcut, you can just read the man page of shortcuts to read the documentation and see that you can pass file inputs into the shortcut:
+Now to get input into shortcut, the `shortcuts` `man` page documents that it can take file input with the `--input-path` flag.

 ![image of the shortcuts man page](/assets/images/2024-03-03-pass-multiple-quick-action-objects/shortcuts-man-page.png)